harcokuppens/clean-classic-helloworld/README.md

     configuration.
 When the `clean/` subfolder is not found it will fallback to the default settings, which could for example be a Clean installation in your home directory.

+#### IDE support on local machine

+- **VsCode with Clean extension**\
-- only on x64 based Linux you can
+   only on x64 based Linux you can
   [use vscode with Clean language support locally](#use-the-eastwood-language-server-for-vscode-locally-on-x64-based-windows-or-linux)\
-  Note: nitrile is also available on Windows, however currently there is no Eastwood package for Windows, so currently only x64 Linux is supported.\
-  So we can conclude for VsCode good editing support for Clean just use the VsCode devcontainer.
+  Note: nitrile is also available on Windows, however currently there is no Eastwood package for Windows, so currently only x64 Linux is supported.
+For other platforms you just must use the VsCode devcontainer.
+- **classic CleanIDE**\
-- the classic CleanIDE can be run on all platforms (using Wine on linux/MacOS) and gives better language support then the language server in vscode.
+  the classic CleanIDE can be run on all platforms (using Wine on linux/MacOS) and gives better language support then the language server in vscode.

-- vscode is a more modern editor giving you all new features, but the classic CleanIDE gives better language support.
+The VsCode editor is a more modern editor giving you all new features, but the classic CleanIDE gives better language support.
 So probably you can use both tools and use each for what they are better in.

 ### Classic Clean IDE